MicrosoftDocs/azure-docs/articles/virtual-network/setup-dpdk.md

 **Custom kernel support**

-Refer to [Patches for building an Azure-tuned Linux kernel](https://github.com/microsoft/azure-linux-kernel) for any Linux kernel version not listed, or contact [azuredpdk@microsoft.com](mailto:azuredpdk@microsoft.com), for further information.
+Refer to [Patches for building an Azure-tuned Linux kernel](https://github.com/microsoft/azure-linux-kernel) for any Linux kernel version not listed, or for further information, contact [azuredpdk@microsoft.com](mailto:azuredpdk@microsoft.com).

 ## Region support